dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 In the case where the declaration is an `extension type`, the modifier `final` on the representation variable can be specified or omitted.
-Note that an extension type declaration is specified to use a primary constructor (in that case there is no other choice, it is in the grammar rules):
+Note that an extension type declaration is specified to use a declaring constructor (it is not supported to declare the representation variable using a normal instance variable declaration):

 ```dart
 // Using a primary constructor.